Nothing beats the taste of a perfectly-grilled steak or the experience of grilling burgers for friends during a backyard BBQ.

 - Large capacity hopper

 How does a pellet grill work?

-If you are familiar with a pellet heater, then pellet grills work in a very similar way.
+If you are familiar with a pellet stove, then pellet grills work in a very similar way.

 To use a pellet grill, you need to connect the grill to electricity in order to power the convection fan.
-Once you have that and your pellets ready to go:
+Once you have that, your pellets ready to go: